Linear Least Squares to Quadratic Program

 April 2, 2026

-This the derivation from a constrained linear least squares problem to a quadratic program.
+This is the derivation from a constrained linear least squares problem to a quadratic program.

 Given